DarnellNodarseIT/osTIcket-Prereqs/README.md

 <p>
 18.)
 Install HeidiSQL
 <p>
-- Once HeidiSQL finishes installing it will automatically launch.
+- Once HeidiSQL finishes installing, it will automatically launch.
 Once opened we want to click new on the bottom left.
 <p>
 - After clicking new, for user we want to put "root" and for password we want to put "root" like we did for "MySQL server".
 <p>